 Meatball Casserole

-• Frozen meatballs – look for an Italian meatballs from the frozen foods section of your grocery store.
+• Frozen meatballs – look for Italian meatballs from the frozen foods section of your grocery store.

 • Water – water is needed to help the pasta bake and become tender.